awsdocs/aws-greengrass-developer-guide/doc_source/encryption-in-transit.md

 ## Data in transit over the local network<a name="data-in-transit-local-network"></a>

-AWS IoT Greengrass uses TLS to encrypt all communication over the local network between the Greengrass core and connected Greengrass devices\.
+AWS IoT Greengrass uses TLS to encrypt all communication over the local network between the Greengrass core and client devices\.
 For more information, see [Supported Cipher Suites for Local Network Communication](gg-sec.md#gg-cipher-suites)\.

 It is your responsibility to protect the local network and private keys\.<a name="customer-responsibility-device-security"></a>